dfkibasys/aas-registry/README.md

 [aas-registry-plugins](aas-registry-plugins/README.md) contains maven plugins used by the other projects

+[aas-registry-service-releases](aas-registry-service-releases/README.md) is used to combine the server artifacts to a release image.
+Look for the launch-scripts that enable event-sinks and registry-storages using configuration properties.

-The server uses [Elasticsearch](https://www.elastic.co/de/elasticsearch/) as persistence layer and [Apache Kafka](https://kafka.apache.org/) as event broadcasting mechanism.
-Both are encapsulated via [Spring Data Elasticsearch](https://spring.io/projects/spring-data-elasticsearch) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) and can easily be replaced.
+The released docker image uses [Elasticsearch](https://www.elastic.co/de/elasticsearch/) as persistence layer and [Apache Kafka](https://kafka.apache.org/) as event broadcasting mechanism.
+Both are encapsulated via [Spring Data Elasticsearch](https://spring.io/projects/spring-data-elasticsearch) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream).
+As described above, they can easily be replaced.

-A docker image can be retrieved via `docker pull dfkibasys/aas-registry:dotaas-latest` or found [here](https://hub.docker.com/r/dfkibasys/aas-registry/).
+A docker image can be retrieved via `docker pull dfkibasys/aas-registry-dotaas-part2:0.1.0-kafka-es` or found [here](https://hub.docker.com/r/dfkibasys/aas-registry-dotaas-part2/).

-A docker compose file for a fast setup is provided inside the aas-registry-service folder.
+A docker compose file for a fast setup is provided inside the aas-registry-service-release folder.